liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 ```
 {{% /expand%}}

-{{%expand "**Note**: If you want to exploit any available NVIDIA GPUs in the *foreign cluster*, you have to follow the additional steps below (in the foreign cluster):" %}}
+{{%expand "Note: If you want to exploit any available NVIDIA GPUs in the foreign cluster, you have to follow the additional steps below (in the foreign cluster):" %}}
 1. [Install in the required NVIDIA CUDA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver);
 2. [Install the Docker engine](https://docs.docker.com/engine/install/);
 3. [Install the `nvidia-container-runtime`](https://github.com/nvidia/nvidia-container-runtime#installation);
-4. Add the `--docker` service execution parameter in the `/etc/systemd/system/k3s.service` file to let k3s using docker instead of containerd as container runtime because this is the one officially supported by NVIDIA.
+4. Add the `--docker` service execution parameter in the `/etc/systemd/system/k3s.service` file to let k3s using docker instead of containerd as container runtime.
+   Indeed, Docker is the only container runtime officially supported by NVIDIA.
 You can do this by executing the following command:
 ```bash
 sudo sed -i "s#server#server --docker#" /etc/systemd/system/k3s.service
 ```
 {{% /expand%}}

-Now you need to apply the changes by executing the following command:
+Now you need to apply the changes by executing the following commands to restart the `k3s` service:
 ```bash
 systemctl daemon-reload
 systemctl restart k3s.service